recordingpreservation/nrpf-website/_programs/reports-data-gathering.md

 awareness of recorded sound history and its preservation, we aim to provide data that informs policies, decisions, and priorities for the work of preserving and creating access to audio recordings.

-We aim to create data and provide background information to inform decision makers and funders regarding responsive, best-practice approaches to challenges that confront the audio preservation community.
+We aim to provide, summarize, and create useful background information to inform decision makers and funders regarding responsive, best-practice approaches to preservation challenges that confront the audio preservation community.
 This guidance touches on many aspects of recorded sound preservation, from work with vintage format types to